mitre/chatbot-accessibility-playbook/README.md

 Repository for the Chatbot Accessibility Playbook. (c) 2021 [The MITRE Corporation](www.mitre.org).
 All rights reserved.
-Access the playbook [here](https://mitre.github.io/chatbot-accessibility-playbook-public/index.html).
+Access the playbook at [this link](https://mitre.github.io/chatbot-accessibility-playbook/index.html).

 Approved for public release.
 Distribution unlimited.
 Case numbers 21-3801 and 21-3922.
 Funded by the MITRE Innovation Program.